 The City, Dady´O, and Palazzo are some of the best-loved clubs in Cancun and you will often find acclaimed international DJs hosting sets in each of them.
 The cover charges are not as high as you may assume either.

-While there are definitely more costly, exclusive clubs in Cancun, entrance to the above-mentioned spots is only around $30-$35 USD per person.
-The City is said to be the largest nightclub in all of Latin America!
+While there are definitely more costly, exclusive clubs in Cancun, entrance to the above spots is only around $30-$35 USD per person and The City is the largest nightclub in all of Latin America

 Puerto Vallarta Nightlife

-Puerto Vallarta has a little something for everyone from a nightlife perspective.
-Enjoy an evening stroll along the Malecon to watch the sunset and then, make your way into one of the bars that line the seafront.
+Puerto Vallarta has a little something for everyone.
+Enjoy an evening stroll along the Malecon to watch the sunset and then make your way into one of the bars that line the seafront.

-If you are looking for something a little wilder, Mandala, the Zoo, and La Vaquita are local favorites in this area.
-The city is also home to one of the best LGBTQI districts in Mexico: Zona Romantica.
+If you are looking for something a little wilder, Mandala, the Zoo, and La Vaquita are local favourites in this area.

 Both Cities: Great for Watersports